 Attendees to these days must already have completed our Unleash your EMDR Part 1 training, or Laurel Parnell’s full Part 3 advanced clinical workshop in Attachment-Focused EMDR.

 And – very important – if you’d like to join us for the day on EMDR with couples, you will also need to be previously and explicitly trained in working with couples, or have extensive prior experience.
 This day is NOT a training in basic couples therapy.

-The two days (Fri/Sat) can be booked individually for those interested in one or other subject.
+The two elements (Fri/Sat in Feb, and running Fri-Sun in April) can be booked individually for those interested in one or other subject.

 Part 3 Course Dates

 Times: Feb 0900-1700.
 Apr 0700-1200 UK time/pse check Oz/NZ locally)

 Cost: £375 (note that this includes VAT, full facilitation & workshop materials). £195 for either of the days individually.
 For OZ/NZ, will be invoiced in AUD/NZD at the prevailing rate.